camilamacedo86/kubebuilder/docs/book/src/plugins/extending/extending_cli_features_and_plugins.md

 [PROJECT file][project-file-config] to track relevant information.
 This ensures that other external tools and plugins can properly integrate with the project.
-It also allows tools features to help users re-scaffold their projects such as using the [Alpha Commands](./../../reference/alpha_commands.md) to upgrade the project scaffold to a newer version of Kubebuilder, ensuring the tracked information in the PROJECT file can be leveraged for various purposes.
+It also allows tools features to help users re-scaffold their projects such as the [Project Upgrade Assistant][upgrade-assistant] provided by Kubebuilder, ensuring the tracked information in the PROJECT file can be leveraged for various purposes.

 For example, plugins can check whether they support the project setup